stolostron/hypershift-addon-operator/docs/enable_hypershift_operator_RHOBS.md

     resource: addondeploymentconfigs
 ```

-In the hosting cluster, check the `hypershift-addon-agent` deployment in `open-cluster-management-agent-addon` namespace to ensure that the environment variable `ENABLE_RHOBS_MONITORING` is set to true.
+In the hosting cluster, check the `hypershift-addon-agent` deployment in `open-cluster-management-agent-addon` namespace to ensure that the environment variable `RHOBS_MONITORING` is set to true.

 ```
         env:
-        - name: ENABLE_RHOBS_MONITORING
+        - name: RHOBS_MONITORING
           value: "true"
 ```